To search within this page for a word or phrase, use CTRL+F or Command+F.

 Graduate Group Faculty

-For students in graduate groups, the Graduate Dean has asked graduate groups to identify those professors who are core members as opposed to those who are affiliated members of the Group and so inform the Graduate Degrees Office.
+The Dean of the Graduate Division requires designation of those professors who are core members, as opposed to those who are affiliated members of the Group.
 Professors designated as core members may serve as Chair, Co-Chair, or Additional Member on student committees but not as Academic Senate Representatives.
-Affiliated members who are Academic Senate faculty may serve as Academic Senate Representatives for students in that graduate group, and by exception, as Chair, Co-Chair, or Additional Member.
+Affiliated members who are Academic Senate faculty may serve as Academic Senate Representatives for students in that Graduate Group, and by exception as Chair, Co-Chair, or Additional Member.
 Affiliated members who are not Academic Senate faculty may serve by exception as Co-Chair or Additional Member.
 Graduate Groups should ensure that students and faculty understand the acceptable roles of core and affiliated members, and the conditions required for exceptional service.
-There are no restrictions on an affiliated member serving as a Chair, Additional Member, and/or Academic Senate Representative simultaneously for different students in the same graduate group.
+There are no restrictions on an affiliated member serving as a Chair, Additional Member, and/or Academic Senate Representative simultaneously for different students in the same Graduate Group.